RinchalShete/Face-Recognition-Attendance/README.md

   - First entry → IN
   - Second entry → OUT
   - Already 2 entries → Message shown and skipped

-- ✅ Spinner shown during marking
-- ✔️ Multiple faces in a group image are all processed

 ---